 The City of Woodway is a political subdivision and municipal corporation of the State, duly organized and existing under the laws of Texas as set out in the City's Home Rule Charter.
 The City was incorporated in 1955, and adopted its Home Rule Charter in 1973.
 The City operates under a Council/Manager form of government with a City Council comprised of the Mayor and six Councilmembers.
-The Mayor and Mayor Pro-Term are elected from and by the City Council on an annual basis.
+The Mayor is elected from and by the City Council on an annual basis.